pladisdev/VTS-AI-Plugin/README.md

 * Currently, the API injects parameters values for ```FaceAngleX, FaceAngleY, FaceAngleZ, EyeLeftX, and EyeLeftY``` for the parameters for your vtubers models that control face and eye movements.
 These are default and should already be set, but make sure in the model settings that they are.
 For some reason using these values cause the Vtube Studio watermark to appear, even when paid.
 I believe the solution is switching to custom parameters (I think Vtube Studio expects these values to come from a phone app, which also needs to be paid for).
 * You should adjust these values so they appear natural for random movements, for your vtuber model.
 * You can create different expressions which can then be toggled by the script.
+* You can control mouth movements with volume and frequency of audio output connected to TTS of your AI.

 ## TODO